Welcome Back Wednesday

 $10 online registration | $15 at the door

-Join us for All Alumni Networking Night: Spring Edition Wednesday, April 18.
-The evening will be comprised of two, short guided networking rounds, followed by open time for guests to mix and mingle.
+The evening will be comprised of two short, guided networking rounds, followed by open time for guests to mix and mingle.

-Enjoy two free glasses of wine and appetizers all night, while participating in discussions facilitated by your fellow Lynx alumni.
-Top off the evening with a winery tour and catch up with old friends or make new connections in the community during open networking.
+Enjoy two free beverages and appetizers all night while participating in discussions facilitated by your fellow Lynx alumni.
+After that, enjoy time to catch up with old friends and make new connections in the community during open networking.

 How it Works

-We strongly encourage you to please fill out the registration page completely so that we can assign you tables that will be relevant to your experience and interests.
-An alumni discussion facilitator at your table will help break the ice and keep the conversation going, so don't worry if you're new to networking: we got your back.
+We strongly encourage you to fill out the registration page completely so we can assign you tables relevant to your experience and interests.
+An alumni discussion facilitator at your table will help break the ice and keep the conversation going, so don't worry if you're new to networking: we've got your back.

 - 6:30 - 6:45 p.m. - Check-in and Registration